Configuring Trusted Devices

 Trusted devices are enabled on a per-application basis, and are currently supported only for web-based applications.
 Application owners choose whether to allow users to specify a trusted device, or whether the service is critical such that all logins should be two-step, meaning trusted devices are not allowed.

 Configuring a trusted device:

-- Once the trust period expires, you will be prompted for the Two-step login authentication method again, and have the option to check the "Remember me for 30 days" feature.
+- When the trust period expires after 30 days, you will be prompted for the Two-step login authentication method again and have the option to trust the browser again.